twentyse7en/journal/content/the_art_of_tech_career_08_04_2025.md

 Technical Ability: Baseline competence is essential, but effectiveness hinges on alignment between skills and project needs (e.g., familiarity with specific tools or domains).
 Raw genius is less critical than adaptability; overly technical engineers may lack pragmatism or speed, hindering results.

+# Grifters, believers, grinders, and coasters
+The article explores four archetypes of engineers—grifters, believers, grinders, and coasters—to explain workplace conflicts and advocate for a balanced team dynamic.
+Each type approaches work differently, reflecting distinct values and strategies:

+1. **Grifters**: Tactically align with leadership priorities to advance projects and their careers.
+They excel in navigating organizational politics, securing buy-in, and delivering results that align with rewards.
+However, they may perpetuate existing culture without driving change and avoid unrewarded critical work.

+2. **Believers**: Prioritize mission-driven, quality work and user experience over politics.
+They uphold ethical standards and customer focus but may resist organizational shifts, risking alienation during company pivots.
+Often under-promoted due to rejecting "game-playing."

+3. **Coasters**: Work efficiently, avoiding unnecessary effort.
+They maintain calm, handle ad-hoc tasks, and rely on "hammock time" (reflective problem-solving).
+While stabilizing teams, they may lack urgency for high-volume workloads.

+4. **Grinders**: Relentlessly productive, tackling tasks with intensity.
+They deliver quickly but risk burnout and may overlook broader context.
+Common among juniors, but sustainability issues push many toward coasting over time.

+The author argues that healthy organizations blend these types: Grifters secure resources, Believers safeguard mission and quality, Grinders drive output, and Coasters provide flexibility.
+Conflicts arise from clashing values (e.g., Believers vs. Grifters on ethics vs. pragmatism), but mutual understanding is key.
+Advice includes Grifters collaborating with Believers to prevent cultural decay, Believers choosing mission-aligned companies, Grinders tolerating Coasters (as they may evolve into them), and Coasters appreciating Grinders’ contributions.
+Ultimately, empathy and strategic diversity foster resilience and balance in engineering teams.

+*PS*: Author is considering himself as Grifter+Coaster

+# What can strong engineers do that weak engineers can't?
+The article explores the distinction between strong, regular, and weak software engineers, emphasizing that talent is defined by capability to solve tasks others cannot, not just speed or output.
+Key points:

+1. **Strong Engineers**
+    - *Capabilities*: Tackle complex, high-impact tasks others cannot, such as resolving race conditions in distributed systems, reworking legacy codebases, or advancing cutting-edge tech (e.g., self-driving cars).

+    - *Impact*: Their value is not linear (e.g., "10x") but infinite on certain problems where others fail entirely.

+    - *Traits*: Often excel across multiple domains, possibly due to raw skill, problem-solving adaptability, or dedication.

+2. **Regular Engineers**
+    - *Capabilities*: Handle ~95% of routine tasks (fixing common bugs, delivering standard JIRA tickets) steadily but lack the ability to solve the hardest problems.
+    - *Role*: Critical for day-to-day operations; reliable but not exceptional.

+3. **Weak Engineers**
+    - *Capabilities*: Struggle with even basic tasks, often relying on others to complete their work.
+    - *Survival Tactics*:
+        - One-way pairing: Constantly seek help from colleagues (e.g., DMs, round-robin requests) while contributing little.
+        - Vague participation: Engage in discussions with generic advice rather than concrete, system-specific insights.
+        - Seniority paradox: Weak engineers are more common in senior roles due to interview tactics (e.g., claiming credit for team work) and the pressure to hide incompetence.

+**Working with Weak Engineers**
+- *Be empathetic but protective*: Avoid sacrificing your time to solve their tasks.
+Redirect requests to next steps instead of providing full solutions.
+- *Shield juniors*: Prevent exploitation by ensuring management is aware of unbalanced "mentoring" dynamics.
+- *Focus on reality*: Recognize that weak engineers may not be fired quickly due to company processes or unseen personal circumstances.
 # Source
 - https://www.seangoedecke.com/where-the-money-comes-from/
 - https://www.seangoedecke.com/value-over-replacement/